 - Recommended Album: Pink Floyd – “Dark Side Of The Moon.”

 The 6XX is absolutely one of the best representations of the “audiophile sound” without the audiophile price tag.

 What do you mean by that?

-Even despite that, you may just want save some money long term and cut to the chase.
+Even despite that, you may just want to save some money long-term and cut to the chase.

-It’s also a fantastic sound for a new enthusiast.
-It’s overall rating and reviews speak for themselves.
-Over 12,000 people have reviewed the MDR7506 on Amazon!
+Its overall rating and reviews speak for themselves.
+Over 12,000 people have reviewed it on Amazon!

 The great thing about the HD6XX is 2 fold.

 Because it’s a Drop (Formerly Massdrop) collaboration with Sennheiser, it’s much more affordable and thus appeals to a wider demographic of people.

 The original HD650 still retails at around $500, and the HD600 is around $400.